yds12/tarsila/ARCHITECTURE.md

   `egui` and `macroquad`.

-Since this is my first project with a GUI in Rust, I was not sure if `egui` and `macroquad` would be the right choice, also the GUI ecosystem is notorous for being in constant change and rapid evolution.
+Since this is my first project with a GUI in Rust, I was not sure if `egui` and `macroquad` would be the right choice, also the GUI ecosystem is notorious for being in constant change and rapid evolution.
 Because of that, from the start all the core logic was put in the `lapix` crate, whereas the `tarsila` crate serves as a frontend.